 Vectorised plaintexts.
 The maximum size of a plaintext is |n|: in our case, this is 4096 bits.
 By considering this as a vector of 128 32-bit values, peers could use a single ciphertext to represent their entire state.
-This process is discussed as a way to allow embedded devices to use Paillier encryption [33].
+This process is discussed as a way to allow embedded devices to use Paillier encryption [26].

-Protocol 3.4.2 can be modified by instead testing that the given ciphertext is contained in a set of valid ciphertexts.
+Protocol 2.4.2 can be modified by instead testing that the given ciphertext is contained in a set of valid ciphertexts.
 There would still be a large number of Paillier encryptions required during this proof.

-However, the other proofs do not translate so trivially to this structure.
-In fact, in some contexts the proofs required may be considerably more complicated, which may be slower and use more Paillier encryptions to achieve the same effect.
+The other proofs do not translate so trivially to this structure however.
+In fact, in some contexts the proofs required may be considerably more complicated, becoming round-based proofs which may be slower and use more Paillier encryptions to achieve the same effect.

 Optimising language.
 An optimising language may be able to reduce the time taken to encrypt.
-On the browser, this could involve using WASM as a way to execute compiled code within the browser, although WASM does not always outperform JavaScript [21].
+On the browser, this could involve using WASM as a way to execute compiled code within the browser, although WASM does not always outperform JavaScript [17].